fantasydesigned/photogallery/README.md

 # photogallery
 Photo Gallery
-This is a practice photo galler
+This is a practice photo gallery.